-LEGISLATIVE AGENDA RATIONALE/DESCRIPTION RESPONSIBLE AGENCY Enactment of a law institutionalizing the use of bicycles and other active and sustainable modes of transportation, including updating standards for accessible and safe pathways, and green open spaces This aims to shift the role of bicycles and other forms of non-motorized and active transportation, from being an "alternative mode" toward an institutionalized mode of transport that is integrated in the transportation network of the country.
-This will be done by providing the necessary infrastructure and support services, establishing safety and design standards for universally accessible and safe pathways and green open spaces, and increasing public awareness on road safety and road sharing among motorists, cyclists, and pedestrians.
-DOTr Rationalizing the mandates of transport agencies This seeks to separate the regulator and operations functions of existing government entities; empowering local government units to assume greater responsibility and accountability for transportation and mobility outcomes DOTr Creating an independent body for transport safety and security This will place all transport safety and security matters under a single independent body that will, among others, investigate transport accidents and provide transport safety recommendations, thereby eliminating conflicting and overlapping functions of existing agencies or entities.
-DOTr Digital Connectivity National Broadband Act The bill proposes to institutionalize the National Broadband Program, public safety and emergency communications, and policies for the use of other passive infrastructures-poles, ducts, and dark fiber.
-DICT, Department of Energy (DOE), Department of National Defense, and DPWH Amendment to the National Building Code This seeks to ensure that buildings are capacitated toward achieving universal access to quality, reliable, and secure ICT services by incorporating minimum electronic requirements, i.e., telecommunications facilities, in multi-dwelling buildings, commercial, buildings, government buildings, office buildings, schools, and hospitals, among others.
-DICT, DPWH Water Resources Department of Water Resources This will address the weak and fragmented institutional set-up in the sector by streamlining all water-related functions in the government, and separate resource regulation from economic regulation.
+LEGISLATIVE AGENDA RATIONALE/KEY FEATURES RESPONSIBLE AGENCY Water Resources Department of Water Resources This will address the weak and fragmented institutional set-up in the sector by streamlining all water-related functions in the government, and separate resource regulation from economic regulation.
 NEDA Water Regulatory Commission The body will create a business and regulatory environment that is fair, transparent, and conducive for public and private domestic and foreign investment in water supply and sanitation services by implementing fair, just, and reasonable tariffs, rates, and charges for water supply and sanitation services.
-NEDA Energy ' Revisit RA 9136 Electric Power Industry Reform Act) This revisits the policy thereby ensuring its responsiveness to the power industry.
-DOE, ERC, NEA Development and Regulation of Philippine Midstream & Downstream Natural Gas This aims to consolidate and enhance various executive issuances and policies governing the natural gas transmission, distribution, and supply.
-DOE Drafting of the Comprehensive Atomic Energy Regulatory Framework This will create a nuclear regulatory body for the peaceful uses and application of nuclear energy DOE, DOST Revisiting RA 10531 [National Electrification Administration Reform Act of 2013] This is to enhance and streamline the mandate of NEA to ensure quality, reliability, and security of electric power supply.
-DOE, NEA Enhance Energy Regulatory Commission (ERC) This will provide a more streamlined and stronger power regulatory body DOE, ERC Amendment of RA 8479 (Downstream Oil Industry Deregulation Act of 1998) This clarifies the functions of DOE, Department of Trade and Industry (DTI), and Philippine Competition Commission (PCC) to ensure regulatory compliance of oil companies DOE, DTI, PCC, DOF Amendment of RA 9367 (Biofuels Act of 2006) This aims to provide for time-bound suspension or reduction of the biofuels component in the event that oil prices are lower than biofuels.
-DOE, DILG

-LEGISLATIVE AGENDA RATIONALE/DESCRIPTION RESPONSIBLE AGENCY Amendment of PD No. 87 (The Oil Exploration and Development Act of 1972) This seeks to revitalize interest and encourage more drilling activity in the country DOE, Department of Environment and Natural Resources (DENR), DILG, DOF Amendment of PD No. 972 (The Coal Development Act of 1976) 972 This will revise the income/sharing scheme and incentives granted to industry it Act of stakeholders; to increase the government share in coal operations and define the role of mining operators in environmental protection.
-Social Infrastructure Public Schools of the Future in Technology (PSOFT) Act This aims integrate digital technology and innovation into public basic education by, among others, ensuring adequate investment in digital and technological infrastructure in public schools.
-DepEd Waste-to-Energy Act this bill will provide the necessary regulatory framework for facilities utilizing WtE, the insufficient safeguards against potential environmental and health concerns surrounding WtE, ambiguities in the roles of government agencies and inefficiencies in carrying out these roles, and lack of investor confidence.
+NEDA Energy Revisit RA 9136 Electric Power Industry Reform Act This revisits the policy thereby ensuring its responsiveness to the power industry.
+DOE, Energy Regulatory Commission, National Electrification Administration (NEA) Development and Regulation of Philippine Midstream & Downstream Natural Gas This aims to consolidate and enhance various executive issuances and policies governing the natural gas transmission, distribution, and supply.
+DOE Drafting of the Comprehensive Atomic Energy Regulatory Framework This will create a nuclear regulatory body for the peaceful uses and application of nuclear energy.
+DOE, Department of Science and Technology Revisiting RA 10531 [National Electrification Administration Reform Act of 2013] This is to enhance and streamline the mandate of NEA to ensure quality, reliability, and security of electric power supply.
+DOE, NEA Enhance the Energy Regulatory Commission This will provide a more streamlined and stronger power regulatory body DOE, ERC Amendment of RA 8479 (Downstream Oil Industry Deregulation Act of 1998) This clarifies the functions of DOE, Department of Trade and Industry (DTI), and Philippine Competition Commission (PCC) to ensure regulatory compliance of oil companies DOE, DTI, PCC, Department of Finance (DOF) Amendment of RA 9367 (Biofuels Act of 2006) This aims to provide for time-bound suspension or reduction of the biofuels component in the event that oil prices are lower than biofuels.
+DOE, Department of the Interior and Local Government (DILG) Amendment of PD No. 87 (The Oil Exploration and Development Act of 1972) This seeks to revitalize interest and encourage more drilling activity in the country.
+DOE, Department of Environment and Natural Resources (DENR), DILG, DOF Amendment of PD No. 972 (The Coal Development Act of 1976) This will revise the income/sharing scheme and incentives granted to industry stakeholders; to increase the government share in coal operations and define the role of mining operators in environmental protection.
+DOE, DENR, DILG, DOF Social Infrastructure Public Schools of the Future in Technology (PSOFT) Act This aims to integrate digital technology and innovation into public basic education by, among others, ensuring adequate investment in digital and technological infrastructure in public schools.
+Department of Education Waste-to-Energy (WtE) Act This bill will provide the necessary regulatory framework for facilities utilizing WtE, the insufficient safeguards against potential environmental and health concerns surrounding WtE, ambiguities in the roles of government agencies and inefficiencies in carrying out these roles, and lack of investor confidence.
 DOE/DENR